Final ConclusionsIn Exercises 21–24, use a significance level of ... | Channels for Pearson+

 P-value

-The P-value is a statistical measure that helps determine the strength of the evidence against the null hypothesis.
-A low P-value, such as 0.00001 in this case, indicates strong evidence that the null hypothesis may be rejected.
-This means that the observed data is highly unlikely under the assumption that the null hypothesis is true.
+The P-value is a statistical measure that helps determine the significance of the results from a hypothesis test.
+It represents the probability of obtaining results at least as extreme as the observed results, assuming the null hypothesis is true.
+A low P-value, such as 0.0095 in this case, indicates strong evidence against the null hypothesis, suggesting that it may be rejected.

 Recommended video: